tomasz-galuszka/solidity-training/notes/solidty.md

 any reference types(aka string) - you need to define memory storage (// memory -> store in memory not in storage variable) strings are expensive in terms of gas, try avoid

+# Constructor
+- public or internal only
+- called only once during contract deployment

 # Input validation
 - use require (return remaining gas)